aubreyrjones/mutagen/README.md

 imagination without wasting anything on how tables play out the next narrative beat.
 Or you can cut your page count and widen your margin.

-If you don't screw it up, you're going to write maybe 1 page (2 pages max!) for the playbook representing each class or whatever in your game.
+If you don't screw it up, you're going to write 1-2 pages for the playbook representing each class or whatever in your game.
 And since there's literally no space for lore or worldbuilding in those measley columns, they're gonna be almost 100% game mechanics.

 Finally you've got to remember: this is a fiction first game, so the 'game mechanics' just call right back into the fiction anyway.
 That'd be the book you're selling.
 [Or actually it could be a movie, a novel, Patreon serial, or any other media you're making.
-I'd love to see some author publish playbooks to go with their novel.]
+I'd love to see some author publish playbooks to go with their novel--DM me, I'll help.]

 So check it out: in your book, which you're publishing for cash moneys and claim trad copyright on, you describe this dope-ass creature you're